eguilva/Valencia_Java/README.md

-# Valencia_Java
+# Valencia_Java - School Project
+- Written by: Ester Aguilera & Blake Cannoe
-School Project - Simple program that displays an option menu to create different types of profiles and then view the profile information in a particular way.
-This project was a collaboration with one other student.
+- Simple program that displays an option menu to create different types of profiles and then view the profile information in a particular way.